aiforhumans/nodedev/Docs/README.md

 # Docs

-Use this space for design notes, configuration details, and any imported references for the ComfyUI-Xtremetools project.
+Use this space for design notes, configuration details, and any imported references for the 🤖Xtremetools project.